 One study ref revealed that the single species, Naso unicornis, was almost solely responsible for the removal of Sargassum biomass.
 The second study ref documented recovery of the reef (removal of Sargassum) was primarily due to the batfish, Platax pinnatus.
 The results of both studies reveal the importance of protecting those groups that underpin the resilience of the local ecosystem.
 Management and conservation strategies may need to look beyond species diversity, and also focus on the maintenance of ecological processes and protection of key species in functional groups.

 To control the overabundance of marine algae on coral reefs in Maui, Hawai‘i, the Kahekili Herbivore Fisheries Management Area was established.
 It was designed to increase the local abundance of certain herbivorous fishes and sea urchins through fisheries management methods.
+For example, hatchery-raised juvenile urchins (Tripneustes gratilla) have been released onto the reef to graze the invasive algae and promote recovery of the reef.

 Video: Using Herbivores to Save a Reef (2:39)